dokutan/mouse_m908/README.md

 ## Usage
 The settings are stored in a file and applied all at once (except macros, see below).
 See examples/example_m*.ini and keymap.md

-- Apply the example configuration:
+- Apply the example configuration, except macros:
 ``
 mouse_m908 -c examples/example_m908.ini
+``
+- Send all macros from example_m908.ini:
+``
+mouse_m908 -m examples/example_m908.ini
+``
+- Send macro example.macro to slot 1:
+``
+mouse_m908 -m examples/example.macro -n 1
 ``
 - To explicitly state which mouse to open, use the ``--model`` option, e.g. for the M709 ``